Axioms and CI implication

 Some remarks about this line are in order since it deviates from usual

 Perl code.
-It uses the powerful [`Keyword::Declare`] module to hijack
+It uses the powerful [`Keyword::Declare`](/doc/Keyword::Declare)

-which understands a math-like syntax for CI axioms.
+our own, which understands a math-like syntax for CI axioms.

 The other remark concerns terminology around `cube`s.
 By pure coincide,